sbslee/fuc/docs/cli.rst

      $ fuc tbl-merge left.tsv right.tsv --how outer > merged.tsv

    Positional arguments:
-     left                  left file
+     left                  Left file.
-     right                 right file
+     right                 Right file.

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --how TEXT            type of merge to be performed ['left', 'right', 'outer', 'inner', 'cross'] (default: 'inner') --on TEXT [TEXT ...]  column names to join on --lsep TEXT           delimiter to use for the left file (default: '\t') --rsep TEXT           delimiter to use for the right file (default: '\t') --osep TEXT           delimiter to use for the output file (default: '\t')
+     --how TEXT            Type of merge to be performed ['left', 'right', 'outer', 'inner', 'cross'] (default: 'inner').
+     --on TEXT [TEXT ...]
+Column names to join on.
+     --lsep TEXT           Delimiter to use for the left file (default: '\t').
+     --rsep TEXT           Delimiter to use for the right file (default: '\t').
+     --osep TEXT           Delimiter to use for the output file (default: '\t').

 tbl-sum
 =======